zyucong/instacram/README.md

 ## Introduction

-JavaScript is used increasingly to provide a native-like application experience in the web.
-One major avenue of this has been in the use of Single Page Applications or SPAs.
-SPAs are generated, rendered, and updated using JavaScript.
-Because SPAs don't require a user to navigate away from a page to do anything, they retain a degree of user and application state.

-There are millions of websites that utilise SPAs in part of, or all of their web applications.

-The assignment intends to teach students to build a simple SPA which can fetch dynamic data from a HTTP/S API.
-Your task will be to provide an implemention of a SPA that can provide a number of key features.
+The final product is temporarily hosted in http://207.148.84.121:8080

-Some of the skills/concepts this assignment aims to test (and build upon):
+Some of the skills/concepts I have implemented (and build upon):

 * Simple event handling (buttons)
-* Advanced Mouse Events (Swipe)
+* Advanced Mouse Events
 * Fetching data from an API
 * Infinite scroll
 * CSS Animations
-* Web Workers
 * Push Notifications (Polling)
-* Offline Support
 * Routing (URL fragment based routing)

-## API

-The backend server will be where you'll be getting your data.
-Don't touch the code in the backend; although we've provided the source, it's meant to be a black box.
-Final testing will be done with our own backend.
-Use the instructions provided in the backend/README.md to get it started.

-For the full docs on the API, start the backend server and navigate to the root (very likely to be `localhost:5000`).
-You'll see all the endpoints, descriptions and expected responses.

 ## A Working Product
-Your site should be compatible with 'modern' Chrome, Safari, and Mozilla browsers.
-We will assume your browser has JavaScript enabled, and supports ES6 syntax.
+I will assume your browser has JavaScript enabled, and supports ES6 syntax.

 ## Restrictions
-You cannot use more than _minimal_ amounts of external JavaScript.
+Use _minimal_ amounts of external JavaScript.
 Do not use NPM except to install the helper development libraries.
-We will allow you to use CSS from external sources as long as it properly attributed.
+Yeah I implemented it with Vanilla JS

 ## Getting Started
-Clone the repository provided.
-It has a whole bunch of code, documentation, and a whole working server you'll need for developing your frontend applicaiton.

 Please read the relevant docs for setup in the folders `/backend` and `/frontend` of the provided repository.
-Each folder outlines basic steps to get started.
-There are also some comments provided in the frontend source code.

 ## Milestones
+Here is the original spec.
+You can also see it from the link above.

 Level 0 focuses on the basic user interface and interaction building of the site.
 There is no need to implement any integration with the backend for this level.